 Update: the new Virgin Atlantic Upper Class seat has been revealed, along with a change to the bar setup, and refreshed economy and premium economy cabins.
+Here’s a review of the new product.

 Just a heads up that later today Virgin Atlantic will be revealing their new Upper Class seat.